 I hope you found some inspiration above.
 If so, do let me know in the Comment Section below.
 If you have any other ideas, I’d love to hear them as would your fellow readers.

-If you think your spouse or other family members might find the list useful, don’t hesitate to send them a link.
+If you think your spouse or other family members might find the list useful, don’t hesitate to send them a link to this blog post.

 Another option of course is to just print out the list, highlight the items you’d like and leave it on the kitchen bench so they can’t miss seeing it (LOL).
 My own husband loves getting my wish list.